Larger Quantities, Lower Prices

 Benefits and Uses of Strawberry Bush

 Also known as the Burning Bush or Bursting Heart, the Strawberry Bush features an eye-catching display during its blooming season.
 In autumn, the large, reddish-orange berries and purple stamens look like hearts bursting from the bush.
-The rich colors give a fire-like appearance that resembles a burning bush.
+The vibrant colors give a fire-like appearance that resembles a burning bush.

 Caring for Your Strawberry Bush